WasayHS/ThirTeam/README.md

 How to download the GUI program:
-1.Nagivate to the master branch of the ThirTeam code repository 2.Download the
+1.Nagivate to the master branch of the ThirTeam code repository 2.Download the zip file and extract to desktop

 How to run on Eclipse:
-1.Open Eclipse and start a new Java project, make sure Javafx is included as a modulepath library 2.Import the downloaded files into the new Java project 3.Go to Run configurations and make sure the VM arguments have a path to the specified fx module folder 4.Run the project and follow instructions on the console to play the game
+1.Open Eclipse and start a new Java project, make sure Javafx is included as a modulepath library 2.Import the extracted files into the new Java project 3.Go to Run configurations and make sure the VM arguments have a path to the specified fx module folder 4.Run the project and follow instructions on the console to play the game